-In 2013, we made grants totaling $220,000 to fifteen organizations covering a wide range of needs including: literacy, refugee resettlement, legal assistance, housing, financial education, reproductive health care, sexual violence treatment and prevention, and student engagement in school.
+In 2014, we made grants totaling $210,000 to fifteen organizations covering a wide range of needs including: job training, refugee resettlement, housing, financial education, reproductive health care, citizenship, and student engagement in school.

 Equity and Opportunity Fund

 In response to the Status of Women in Southern Arizona research results, WFSA established the Equity and Opportunity Fund in 2008 to address women’s economic self-sufficiency.
 At least 17 percent of females in Southern Arizona live in poverty; the rate more than doubles for female-headed households with children, placing families at risk for poor health, unstable housing, and poor academic outcomes.
 The most recent report commissioned by WFSA, The Self-Sufficiency Standard for Arizona 2012, “shows that earnings well above the official Federal Poverty Level are nevertheless far below what is needed to meet families’ basic needs.”

 The Fund’s second two grants were awarded in 2013 to Accion New Mexico·Arizona·Colorado and the Caregiver Training Institute for programs to provide economic opportunity and employment for women entrepreneurs and career advising and resources for women pursuing nursing careers.
 The grants, totaling $75,000 over three years, reflect the Foundation’s belief that economic security is crucial to the health and well-being of women and girls.

 Foundation executive director Laura Penny talks about how the foundation and our donors change lives.
 Network in Focus: Women’s Foundation of Southern Arizona.